 † Studies that include children or children/adolescents, but not studies limited to post-pubertal adolescents

 Adherence to antiretroviral therapy (ART) is a principal determinant of virologic suppression.
-Suboptimal adherence may include missed or late doses, treatment interruptions and discontinuations, as well as subtherapeutic or partial dosing.1,2 Poor adherence will result in subtherapeutic plasma antiretroviral (ARV) drug concentrations, facilitating development of drug resistance to one or more drugs in a given regimen, and possible cross-resistance to other drugs in the same class.
-Multiple factors (including regimen potency, pharmacokinetics, drug interactions, viral fitness, and the genetic barrier to ARV resistance) influence the adherence-resistance relationship.3 In addition to compromising the efficacy of the current regimen, suboptimal adherence can limit future effective drug regimens in patients who develop multidrug-resistant HIV and increase the risk of secondary transmission of drug-resistant virus.
+Suboptimal adherence may include missed or late doses, treatment interruptions and discontinuations, as well as subtherapeutic or partial dosing.1,2 Poor adherence will result in subtherapeutic plasma antiretroviral (ARV) drug concentrations, facilitating the development of drug resistance to one or more drugs in a given regimen and possible cross-resistance to other drugs in the same class.
+Multiple factors (including regimen potency, pharmacokinetics, drug interactions, viral fitness, and the genetic barrier to ARV resistance) influence the adherence-resistance relationship.3 In addition to compromising the efficacy of the current regimen, suboptimal adherence can limit the options for future effective drug regimens in patients who develop multidrug-resistant HIV and increase the risk of secondary transmission of drug-resistant virus.

 Poor adherence to ARV drugs is commonly encountered in the treatment of children and adolescents living with HIV.
 A variety of factors—including medication formulation, frequency of dosing, drug toxicities and side effects, child’s age and developmental stage, as well as psychosocial, behavioral, and sociodemographic characteristics of children and caregivers—have been associated with nonadherence.
-However, no consistent predictors of either good or poor adherence in children have been consistently identified.4-6 Furthermore, several studies have demonstrated that adherence is not static and can vary with time on treatment.7 These findings illustrate the difficulty of maintaining high levels of adherence and underscore the need to work in partnership with patients and their families to ensure that adherence education, support, and assessment are integral components of care.
+However, no consistent predictors of either good or poor adherence in children have been identified.4-6 Furthermore, several studies have demonstrated that adherence is not static and can vary with time on treatment.7 These findings illustrate the difficulty of maintaining high levels of adherence and underscore the need to work with patients and their families to ensure that adherence education, support, and assessment are integral components of care.

 Specific Adherence Issues in Children

-Adherence is a complex health behavior that is influenced by the drug regimen, patient and family factors, and patient-provider relationship.8,9 The limited availability of once-daily and single-tablet regimens and palatable formulations for infants and young children is especially problematic.10 Furthermore, infants and children are dependent on others for medication administration; barriers faced by adult caregivers that can contribute to nonadherence in children include forgetting doses, changes in routine, being too busy, and child refusal.11,12 Some caregivers may place too much responsibility for managing medications on older children and adolescents before they are developmentally able to undertake such tasks.13 Adherence may also be jeopardized by social and health issues within a family (e.g., substance abuse, poor physical or mental health, unstable housing, poverty, involvement with the criminal justice system, limited social support).14
+Adherence is a complex health behavior that is influenced by the drug regimen, patient and family factors, and the patient-provider relationship.8,9 The limited availability of once-daily and single-tablet regimens and palatable formulations for infants and young children is especially problematic.10 Furthermore, infants and children are dependent on others for medication administration; barriers faced by adult caregivers that can contribute to nonadherence in children include forgetting doses, changes in routine, being too busy, and child refusal.11,12 Some caregivers may place too much responsibility for managing medications on older children and adolescents before they are developmentally able to undertake such tasks.13 Adherence may also be jeopardized by social and health issues within a family (e.g., substance abuse, poor physical or mental health, unstable housing, poverty, violence, involvement with the criminal justice system, limited social support).14,15

 Adherence Assessment and Monitoring